Industry News

 The Timeline view in Magnet AXIOM, showing the launch of the installer for an unauthorized program.

-These are just two examples of using filtering to make locating information in Timeline faster within AXIOM that have been shared by other examiners.
-Timeline is an incredibly powerful feature within AXIOM and finding methods to cut through the noise and filter the volume of data so examiners can focus on activity of interest to an investigation is particularly helpful.
+These are just two examples of using filtering to make locating information in Timeline faster within Axiom that have been shared by other examiners.
+Timeline is an incredibly powerful feature within Axiom and finding methods to cut through the noise and filter the volume of data so examiners can focus on activity of interest to an investigation is particularly helpful.

-If you’re interested in Timeline explorer and you haven’t tried Magnet AXIOM, you can request a free trial now.
+If you’re interested in Timeline explorer and you haven’t tried Magnet Axiom, you can request a free trial now.
 If you’re already a customer, upgrade to the latest version over at the customer portal.

 Other Ways Timeline Explorer Might Help